 6. Body Language

 Actions speak louder than words!
 Do your best to be mindful of your body language and energy throughout the interview.
-Slouching and crossed arms will make you look disengaged, while sitting up straight will have you looking attentive and interested.
+Slouching and crossing arms will make you look disengaged while sitting up straight will have you looking attentive and interested.
 Be sure to always shake your interviewers’ hand and introduce yourself.
 This is a great sign of respect and professionalism.

 7. Show Your Personality

 Your interview is your time to shine!
 Be positive and ensure your personality is conveyed during the interview.
 Sometimes nerves can get the best of us, so remember to: